-FSU Football extends new scholarship offer
+FSU football extends new scholarship offer

-Florida State holds nine verbal commitments in its 2026 class which ranks No. 22 in the country.
-The Seminoles previously landed four-star wide receiver Efrem White and four-star wide receiver Darryon Williams.
+Florida State holds nine verbal commitments in its 2026 class which ranks No. 23 in the country.
+The Seminoles previously landed four-star safety Darryl Bell III, four-star safety Tedarius Hughes, and three-star cornerback Sean Johnson.

 Who Is Committed To FSU In The 2026 Class?